jessicawyz/tp/docs/DeveloperGuide.md

 - **Description**: Marks a specified payment as complete for a student.
 This command is used to update the status of a student's payments to reflect that they have been successfully processed or received.

 ##### Prerequisites
-- The student associated with the given unique id must exist.
+- The student associated with the given `ID` must exist.

 ##### Usage
 - **To mark a payment as complete**: